all-rit/ALL/README.md

 ## Setup

 0. Ensure you've installed [Docker and Docker Compose](#requirements)

 1. Clone the repository and open the folder

-2. Docker Compose as well as the server, is expecting a file located in the `/server` folder called `.env`.
+2. Docker Compose as well as the server, is expecting a file called `.env` located in the `/server` folder.
 It should contain the following information:

 ```
 # Database stuff:
 DB_HOST=database